Evaluating the Reliability of Markerless Gait Biomechanics Research: Insights from Theia3D

 Implications for Biomechanics Research

-These findings support the use of markerless motion capture systems like Theia3D in both research and clinical settings.
+These findings support the use of markerless motion capture systems like Theia3D in both research and applied biomechanics settings.
 The low inter-session variability and minimal impact of clothing type simplifies data collection protocols, allowing participants to wear their usual clothing without compromising data quality, even across separate sessions.
-This advancement could lead to broader applications in gait analysis, including in populations where traditional marker-based systems are impractical or introduce additional variability due to operator or laboratory.

 Full Study & Further Reading